BlackZork/mqmgateway/README.md

     If there not Nul 0x0 byte at the end, then string size is determined by the number of registers, configured using the `count` setting.

     When writing, converters puts all bytes from Mqtt payload into register bytes.
 If payload is shorter, then remaining bytes are zeroed.

+  * **map**
+    Usage: state, command (single register only)

+    Arguments:
+      - map specification as `"{register_value1: mqtt_value1, register_value2: mqtt_value2}"`

+    Returns mqtt value that is mapped to a single register value.
+If read register value is not mapped then its value is published as is.
+    Map key must be a single 16-bit value.
+All keys must be unique.
+    Map value can be a 32-bit int value or a string.
+All values must be unique.
+    Special characters `{}:,"\` must be escaped with `\`.

+    When used in command section reverse mapping is done.

+    Example:

+    `std.map('{1:11, 0x2:"two", 3:"escaped: \""}')`

 Converter can be added to modbus register in state and command section.